blueimp/Gallery/README.md

 ```

 ### jQuery plugin

+#### jQuery plugin setup
 The blueimp Gallery jQuery plugin registers a global click handler to open links with **data-gallery** attribute in the Gallery lightbox.

-To use it, follow the Setup guide, but replace the minified Gallery script with the jQuery plugin version and include it after including [jQuery](http://jquery.com/):
+To use it, follow the [lightbox setup](#lightbox-setup) guide, but replace the minified Gallery script with the jQuery plugin version and include it after including [jQuery](http://jquery.com/):

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>